Key points about COVID-19 and breastfeeding

 If you're breastfeeding and haven't had the COVID-19 vaccine already, you can make a booking now.
 There are no safety concerns about getting the COVID-19 vaccine if you're breastfeeding.

-How does breastfeeding protect my pēpi from infectious diseases?
+How breastfeeding can protect your baby from infectious diseases

-Breastfeeding protects your pēpi from getting sick.
+Breastfeeding protects your baby from getting sick.
 It also helps protect them right through infancy and childhood.
 Breastfeeding is very effective in protecting against infectious diseases.
-It strengthens your baby's infection-fighting system (immune system).
-Breastfeeding directly transfers antibodies from you to your pēpi.
+It strengthens your baby's immune system.
+Breastfeeding directly transfers antibodies from you to your baby.

-Yes, you can breastfeed if you have confirmed or suspected COVID-19.
-Continuing to breastfeed benefits the health of you and your pēpi.
+You can breastfeed if you have confirmed or suspected COVID-19.
+Continuing to breastfeed benefits the health of you and your baby.

-Make sure you take precautions if you are breastfeeding or practising skin-to-skin contact with your pēpi, and you have either:
+Make sure you take precautions if you are breastfeeding or practising skin-to-skin contact with your baby, and you have either:

 - confirmed or suspected COVID-19